usatlas/AFdocs/tier3docs/jupyter/SLACjupyter.md

 ```
 Note the port number above is `8888`.
 Sometimes it is not `8888`.

 4\.
-Setup a SSH tunnel between your desktop and the batch node
+Setup a SSH tunnel between your desktop and the batch node to access Jupyter
 ```
 ssh -L 8888:localhost:8888 -J <your_username>@sdf-login.slac.stanford.edu \
                               <your_username>@the_batch_node.slac.stanford.edu